 - Oily: Find a foaming cleanser to help break down the oil and impurities on your skin.

 - Combination: There are several facial cleansers out there for combination skin.
 If you’re unsure what to get, micellar water is a great option to attract dirt and oil without drying your skin.
+If you are not sure, you can google out facial near me and find the best option for you.

 Wash your face twice a day—first thing in the morning and before bed.